giuliocrp/giuliocrp.github.io/_portfolio/portfolio-2.md

 ## Objective

-This academic project focuses on developing a reduced-order model for the 1D advection-diffusion PDE with Gaussian initial conditions.
-By combining convolutional autoencoders for dimensionality reduction and SINDy-like symbolic regression for interpretable decoding, the work aims to create efficient, interpretable surrogates for PDE simulations, alleviating computational burdens in parameter exploration.
+This academic project focuses on developing a reduced-order model for the **1D advection-diffusion** PDE with **Gaussian initial conditions**.
+By combining convolutional autoencoders for dimensionality reduction and **SINDy-like symbolic regression** for interpretable decoding, the work aims to create efficient, interpretable surrogates for PDE simulations, alleviating computational burdens in parameter exploration.

 ## Key Components